-It will be required that an ETIAS for Spain application is sent and received at least 72 hours prior to travel.
+It is advised to apply for an ETIAS for Spain at least 72 hours prior to travel.

 Approved EU Visa Waivers will be valid for three years and cover stays of up to ninety days within a 180 day period.